The Envelope Budgeting Method: What You Need to Know

 What Is the Envelope Budgeting Method?

-There are many methods to help you build a budget.
+There are many different budgeting methods to choose among.
 The envelope method for budgeting money (also sometimes called the envelope saving method) is a system that helps you track your spending by limiting it to cash transactions.
 In this way, an otherwise fairly abstract concept — your spending — is turned into something you must literally hold in your hands.

 You determine your spending categories, such as entertainment, food, and so forth.
-You label an envelope for each, and then you divide your monthly available money into the appropriate categories.
+You label an envelope for each, and then you divide your monthly available money from your checking account into the appropriate categories.

 Then, as the month goes by and bills come in, you pay with the funds allocated in each envelope.
 Here’s one of the key points for envelope method budgeting: When the money is gone, it’s gone.
 The idea is to not dip in elsewhere to come up with cash for, say, a pricey sushi dinner you indulged in on impulse.
 The point is to get used to sticking to your budget.